 Once the bill was rolled back, Paris MP Pierre Person tweeted:

 It seems that reason and common sense prevailed.
 We must continue to defend the principle of technological neutrality.
 Europe must remain in the global competition!”

 Cryptocurrencies aren’t going away.
 Buy Bitcoin & Litecoin here.

 The EU Committee on Economic and Monetary Affairs (ECON) voted against the ban on Monday, while passing a new amendment that adds cryptocurrency mining to the EU sustainable finance taxonomy.

 “By 1 January 2025, the Commission shall present to the European Parliament and to the Council, as appropriate, a legislative proposal to amend Regulation (EU) 2020/852, in accordance with Article 10 of that Regulation, with a view to including in the EU sustainable finance taxonomy any crypto asset mining activities that contribute substantially to climate change mitigation and adaptation,” the alternative regulation reads, according to several sources.

-However, a report compiled in late Jan. by crypto research, data and analytics firm Messari, showed that concerns over PoW carbon emissions and climate change are entirely misguided.
+However, a report compiled in late Jan. by crypto research firm Messari, showed that concerns over PoW carbon emissions and climate change are largely misguided.